-The professional staff in the Office of Student Financial Aid and Scholarships is ready to help students determine the level of their financial need and to plan for the most efficient use of their financial resources for education.
+The professional staff in the Office of Student Financial Aid and Scholarships is ready to help students understand their financial aid eligibility and plan for the most efficient use of their financial resources.

-To assist students and families in financial planning and in determining eligibility for assistance, the following expenses are taken into consideration: tuition and fees, books and supplies, room and board, transportation and personal/miscellaneous expenses.
+To determine students’ eligibility for assistance, the following expenses are taken into consideration: tuition and fees, books and supplies, housing and meals, transportation and personal/miscellaneous expenses.
 Specific allowable student expense budgets are shown at www.pdx.edu/finaid/apply under cost of attendance.
 Note: All tuition and fee costs are subject to change by the Oregon State Board of Higher Education.

-The Office of Student Financial Aid and Scholarships provides qualified students with financial aid in the form of education grants and scholarships, student employment and student loans.
-Underlying the awarding of financial aid at PSU is the nationally accepted philosophy that parents are the primary source responsible for helping dependent students to meet their educational costs.
-The amount of the contribution expected from parents is related directly to a family’s financial strength as reflected by adjusted gross income, number of dependents, allowable expenses, and assets.
-Both dependent and independent students also have a responsibility to make a reasonable contribution toward their costs from earnings and savings.
-Financial aid resources serve to supplement these primary resources and are intended for educational related expenses only.
-Aid eligibility is calculated using a federally established formula determined by the U.S. Department of Education.
+The Office of Student Financial Aid and Scholarships provides qualified students with financial aid in the form of grants and scholarships, student employment and student loans.
+Underlying the awarding of financial aid at PSU is the nationally accepted philosophy that parents are the primary source responsible for helping their dependent students meet their educational costs.
+The amount of the contribution expected from parents is related directly to a family’s financial strength as indicated by income, household size, number in college, and assets.
+Both dependent and independent students have a responsibility to make a reasonable contribution toward their costs from earnings and savings.
+Financial aid resources serve to supplement these primary resources and are intended for educational expenses only.
+Aid eligibility is calculated using a formula determined by federal law.

 Applications for financial aid must be submitted annually for the academic year and/or summer aid.
 The academic year at Portland State University begins with fall term and ends after summer term.
-While the Office of Student Financial Aid and Scholarships accepts (FAFSA) applications at any time during the year, priority is given to admitted applicants who submit their FAFSA in January and who provide all requested information promptly.
-It is recommended that students apply by January 15th each year.
+While the Office of Student Financial Aid and Scholarships accepts FAFSA data at any time during the year, priority is given to admitted applicants who submit their FAFSA as soon as possible after October 1st, and who provide all requested information promptly.
+It is recommended that students apply no later than February 1st each year.
 It is not necessary to wait for formal admission to the University before submitting the financial aid application.
 Scholarship applications are only accepted within the scholarship application open and close dates.

-In order to be eligible to receive federal, state or institutional financial aid, students must remain in good academic standing as defined in the University Scholastic Standards Policy.
-Students also must meet the Satisfactory Academic Progress (SAP) Policy requirements described at the end of the Financial Aid section.
-The student must be officially admitted to an aid-eligible degree or certificate seeking program, and must be a U.S. citizen or be an eligible non-citizen.
-Students may not receive aid beyond the established limits of each aid program.
-These limits include both, a maximum time frame as well as an aggregate dollar amount.
-Information about each aid program is available at www.pdx.edu/finaid/apply
+In order to be eligible to receive federal, state or institutional financial aid, students must remain in good academic standing as defined in the University Scholastic Standards Policy and by the Satisfactory Academic Progress (SAP) Policy requirements described at the end of the Financial Aid section.
+The student must be officially admitted to an aid-eligible degree or certificate program, and must be a U.S. citizen or eligible non-citizen as defined by federal regulations.
+Students may not receive aid beyond established limits, which include a rate of course completion, a maximum time frame, and annual aggregate dollar amounts.
+Information about each aid program is available at www.pdx.edu/finaid/apply.

-Undergraduate students may receive consideration for financial assistance through the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal TEACH grant, Federal Perkins loan, Federal Work-Study, and Federal Stafford Loan programs.
+Eligible undergraduate students may receive consideration for financial assistance through the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal TEACH Grant, Federal Work-Study, and Federal Direct Loan programs.
 Oregon resident students may also be eligible for the Oregon Opportunity Grant.
-Parents of students who apply as dependent students may borrow through the Federal PLUS Loan program, described in the Educational Loans section.
+Eligible parents of dependent students may borrow through the Federal Direct PLUS Loan program, described in the Educational Loans section.

-Post-baccalaureate students may receive consideration for financial assistance through the Federal Stafford Loan programs.
-Parents of post-baccalaureate students who apply as dependent students may borrow through the Federal PLUS Loan program, described in the Educational Loans section.
+Eligible post-baccalaureate students may receive consideration for financial assistance through the Federal Direct Loan programs.
+Parents of dependent post-baccalaureate students may borrow through the Federal Direct PLUS Loan program, described in the Educational Loans section.

-Graduate students may receive consideration for financial assistance through the Federal TEACH grant, Federal Perkins Loan, Federal Work-Study, and Federal Stafford Loan and Federal Graduate PLUS Loan Programs.
+Eligible graduate students may receive consideration for financial assistance through the Federal TEACH Grant, and Federal Direct Loan programs, which include Federal Direct Unsubsidized Loans and Federal Direct Graduate PLUS Loans.

-An Award Notification will advise applicants of the decision on their financial aid application.
+An Award Notification will indicate the kinds and amounts of financial aid from all sources for which the student is eligible.
 Award amounts will be displayed on the PSU student account at www.banweb.pdx.edu.
-Students must review and accept the terms and conditions of receiving financial aid and then accept or decline their aid offer.
+Students must review and accept the terms and conditions for receiving financial aid, then accept or decline their aid offer.

-After the financial aid award is accepted and all requirements have been completed, available financial aid will be automatically credited to pay tuition and other PSU charges for enrolled students each term.
-Excess financial aid and other University refunds are then refunded to the student by the Portland State University Student Financial Services Office according to the refund preference that the student has established with the University.
-Website: www.pdx.edu/financial-services/student.
+After the financial aid award is accepted and all requirements have been completed, available financial aid will be credited to pay tuition and other billed charges for enrolled students each term.
+Financial aid that exceeds billed charges are then delivered to the student by the Portland State University Student Financial Services Office according to the preference that the student has established with the University.
+See www.pdx.edu/student-financial/hello-students for more information.

 Federal Work-Study is earned on a monthly basis and paychecks are issued at the end of each month by the University’s payroll office.
-Students may authorize direct deposit of their Work-Study pay to their bank account, or pick up their paychecks from the cashier window in Neuberger Hall lobby.
-Program information can be found on the website: www.pdx.edu/finaid/apply.
+Students may authorize direct deposit of their Federal Work-Study pay to their bank account, or pick up their paychecks from the cashier window in Neuberger Hall lobby.
+More information can be found at www.pdx.edu/finaid/apply.

 Aid Disbursement Policy

-Financial aid can be disbursed to a student’s Portland State University revolving charge account as early as ten days prior to the start of each term.
+Financial aid can be disbursed to a student’s Portland State University revolving charge account up to ten days prior to the start of each term.
 Aid will only disburse at this time if a student’s enrollment level matches their award level for the term, and there are no outstanding requirements.
 Our ability to disburse aid prior to the beginning of a term means that we must have a “census date” that corresponds to a student’s official aid eligibility for a term.
-Census dates for the 2016-17 aid year and minimum enrollment requirements for the various sources of aid can be found on the Office of Student Financial Aid and Scholarships Web site at www.pdx.edu/finaid/eligibility.
-At the census date of each term, each student’s final enrollment is locked.
-Financial aid for that term is then adjusted, based on the enrollment level at that time.
-When a reduction in aid is required due to a student’s reduced enrollment level at the census date, the reduction can create a balance due on the student’s PSU account.
+Census dates for the 2017-18 aid year and minimum enrollment requirements for the various financial aid programs can be found on the Office of Student Financial Aid and Scholarships website at www.pdx.edu/finaid/eligibility.
+At the census date of each term each student’s final enrollment is locked.
+Financial aid for that term is then adjusted based on the enrollment level at that time.
+When a reduction in aid is required due to a student’s reduced enrollment level at the census date the reduction can create a balance due on the student’s PSU account.
 If there is tuition refund because of dropped credits, the tuition refund will be used to reduce the balance due on the student’s account.